 False cowries are a family of snails which live on, and prey on corals, particularly soft corals and sea fans.
+Even though we know they are there, they are rarely found at the dive sites around Koh Lanta.

 These snails are sometimes considered external parasites, as they can attach themselves to soft corals with their molluscan foot, and then slowly devour the coral polyps.